 This terminology and variables used here are carryovers from the game construction subroutine in VGAP3.
 Most of the options listed here are default settings at Planets.nu.
 Bear in mind that this is presented in the archaic format of VGAP3's configuration options, and so by definition is going to be imprecise.

-Most of the settings described here can not be changed when a Custom game is created (hard coded into the Host).
-Those that can be changed are so noted.
+Unless otherwise noted, settings described here can not be changed when a Custom game is created (they are hard coded into the Host).
+Custom games instead have a dedicated settings system not present in VGAP3.

 The percentage of minerals used to build a starship's hull that are regained when a starship is colonized.
 It should be noted that the recycle rate when performed by the RECYCLE task of a starbase is 100%.

 The chance that a large meteor will hit one of the 500 planets in the cluster in any given turn.

 When a player drops clans on an enemy planet, they will attack the enemy colonists.
 Due to the nature of their races, the Lizards and Fascists have an advantage when it comes to ground combat.

 When attacked by colonists dropped from enemy starships, Lizard and Fascist colonists defend better than other races due to the nature of their people.

 The Evil Empire get 5 "free" fighters per starbase per turn.
 These five fighters are built from minerals only, and do not require any MegaCredits or supplies.